Speed-Ez/Covid-19-Data-Exploration/README.md

 + Europe had the total number of deaths recorded as per continent, followed by North America, Asia, and South America.

 ## Dashboard Report
-Here is a Tableau dashboard report that I built to further to visualize the insights and trends derived from this analysis.
+Here is a Power BI dashboard report that I built to further to visualize the insights and trends derived from this analysis.